Happy Tuesday guys!

 Are you feeling that holiday craze yet?
 The holidays are such a weird time of year–they’re SO much fun, but incredibly overwhelming at the same time!
 Our schedules are messed up, healthy eating goes by the wayside–we trade our normal workout routines for holiday parties and gift exchanges–then we wonder why we feel stressed and exhausted? 😂

 If we’re being honest, I wrote this post to benefit me just as much you–I need these reminders, so I know you need them too.
 I wrote out my list and then took to Instagram to add your tips, too–you guys always give the best advice!

-If you’re feeling like your head is already spinning this season–here are my tips, and yours–to keeping your sanity 😉
+If you’re feeling like your head is already spinning this season–here are my self care tips, and yours–to keeping your sanity 😉

 1. Know that removing yourself is OK

 Sometimes we can’t avoid certain family members who share off-putting points of view, but you can control how involved you are in the conversation.
 Reader Sarah offered a great reminder in that, “If you need to leave a conversation, room, event because it’s too much–do it!
 It’s okay!”
 You need to prioritize your own well-being, and there’s nothing wrong with politely excusing yourself from a situation.
 (Oh darn–is that your boss calling again!?
 You probably need to take that “call”…)

 This was such a popular suggestion from you guys over on Instagram and I have to agree–I freaking LOVE the Headspace app–but perhaps my favorite part about it are the sleep meditations–which is perfect for those who have trouble falling asleep because their brain is going 100 miles per minute.
 It’s not just for sleep though–it’s perfect for when you have just a 5 minute or 10 minute break in the middle of the day.
 They also have sessions targeted at certain issues–like managing anxiety, grief, navigating change, or coping with cravings!